NordicSemiconductor/bluetooth-numbers-database/README.md

 ### Service(s), Characteristic(s) and Descriptor(s)

-All three of these types follow the same structure:
+All three of these types follow the same structure, again, in `Swift`:

 ```
 struct GATTSpecification {